Ksar Ouled Debbab

 Site: Ksar Ouled Debbab

-Location: Ksar Ouled Debbab village (Tataouine Governorate) / Southeast Tunisia
+Location: Ksar Ouled Debbab village, Tataouine Governorate, southeast Tunisia

 Description: Amazigh fortified granary (mid-18th century CE)

-Star Wars recce: Episode IV – Tunisia (1975)
+Episode IV – Tunisia (November 1975)

-Potential Star Wars set concept: Mos Eisley | slums street
+Mos Eisley | slums street

 Hanout el-Aouina